ricardoh2021/plant-watering-system/README.md

 - Improve soldering quality and wire management.
 - Enhance calibration procedures for more accurate readings.
 - Add additional sensors or features for extended functionality.
+- **Possible Update**: Consider upgrading to an Arduino Uno for improved performance and additional features.